 Kaodim is backed by prominent international investors including 500 Startups and East Ventures and is, as Jeff Cheong outlines, “poised to become the regional champion in this exciting space.”
 Below is a Q&A format interview with both Jeff and Fui about Kaodim and how they came to become startup founders from a legal background:

 Q: What is your background in Law?
 Where did you study and work in law before founding Kaodim?

 Fui: “I was a corporate and commercial litigation lawyer for about 6 years before founding Kaodim.
-I read law in the University of Sheffield, UK and worked in a few firms in Malaysia – including one of the largest firms in Malaysia, Shearn Delamore & Co.
-I then moved over to a smaller local outfit and made partner there, until I left to start Kaodim.”
+I read law at the University of Sheffield, UK and worked in a few firms in Malaysia – including one of the largest firms in Malaysia, Shearn Delamore & Co.
+I then moved over to a smaller local outfit and made partners there, until I left to start Kaodim.”

-Jeff: “I graduated from University of Reading, (UK) and was called to both the UK and Malaysian Bar.
+Jeff: “I graduated from the University of Reading, (UK) and was called to both the UK and Malaysian Bar.
 I am a member of the Honorable Society of Gray’s Inn.
-I specialised in intellectual property litigation and commercial arbitration.
-I practiced for 5 years as at Skrine and Wong & Partners (Baker & McKenzie) in Kuala Lumpur Malaysia.”
+And I specialised in intellectual property litigation and commercial arbitration.
+I practised for 5 years as at Skrine and Wong & Partners (Baker & McKenzie) in Kuala Lumpur Malaysia.”

-Q: What attracted you to the startup world having already studied and practiced law?
+Q: What attracted you to the startup world having already studied and practised law?